Recently named No. 4 in the nation,

 for the Seventh Circuit; United States Court of International

-Trade; United States Supreme Court; United States District
+Trade; United States District

 Courts; Trial Bar for the Middle District of Florida

-Member of American Bar
+Member Florida Bar, American Bar

-Association; American Bar Association Intellectual Property Law
+Association; past or present member: American Bar Association Intellectual Property Law

 Section; ABA Committee on Unfair Competition/Trade Identity and